Generative Adversarial Networks for Image Super-Resolution: A Survey: Popular GANs for image applications

 \subsubsection{GANs on big samples for image generation}

 Good performance of image generation depends on rich samples.
 Inspired by that, GANs are improved for image generation \cite{gui2021review}.
 That is, GANs use generator to produce more samples from high-dimensional data to cooperate discriminator for promoting results of image generation.
 For instance, boundary equilibrium generative adversarial networks (BEGAN) used obtained loss from Wasserstein to match loss of auto-encoder in the discriminator and achieve a balance between a generator and discriminator, which can obtain more texture information than that of common GANs in image generation \cite{berthelot2017began}.
 To control different parts of a face, StyleGAN decoupled different features to form a feature space for finishing transfer of texture information \cite{karras2019style}.
+Enhanced GAN for image generation (EIGGAN) \cite{bergmann2017learning} improves the performance of the generator by incorporating a spatial attention mechanism and parallel residual operations, thereby achieving higher quality and more realistic image generation effects in large-scale image generation tasks.
 Besides, texture synthesis is another important application of image generation \cite{li2016precomputed}.
 For instance, Markovian GANs (MGAN) can quickly capture texture date of Markovian patches to achieve function of real-time texture synthesis \cite{li2016precomputed}, where Markovian patches can be obtained Ref. \cite{gui2021review}.
 Periodic spatial GAN (PSGAN) \cite{bergmann2017learning} is a variant of spatial GAN (SGAN) \cite{jetchev2016texture}, which can learn periodic textures of big datasets and a single image.
-These methods can be summarized in Table \uppercase\expandafter{\romannumeral2}.
+These methods can be summarized in Table \ref{tab:2}.